JulienPalard/peps/pep-0xxx.rst

 Hosting
 -------

-Domain Name and URL
+Domain Name, Content negociation and URL
-'''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''

-Different translation can be told appart by changing one of: CCTLD, path segment, subdomain, or by content negociation.
+Different translation can be told appart by changing one of:
+Country Code Top Level Domain (CCTLD), path segment, subdomain, or by content negociation.

 Buying a CCTLD for each translations is expensive, time-consuming, and